spacetelescope/jwst/README.md

 Details are given below on how to do this for different types of installations, including tagged releases, DMS builds used in operations, and development versions.
-Remember that all conda operations must be done from within a bash shell.
+Remember that all conda operations must be done from within a bash/zsh shell.

 ### Installing latest releases

 You can install the latest released version via `pip`.
-From a bash shell:
+From a bash/zsh shell:

     conda create -n <env_name> python
     conda activate <env_name>